nozsavsev/backy/Readme.md

 - ctx:Context object containing request, response and authz context.

 return type must be specified for openapi generator to work.
+_openapi generator is not implemented YET_

-backy automatically creates an instance of a class and binds method to that intance before passing function to express as handler so you can use dependency injection and all resources in the class of your methods.
+backy automatically creates an instance of a controller class and binds method to that intance before passing function to express as handler so you can use dependency injection and all resources in the class of your methods.

 services can be obtained in the constructor of the controller using dependency injection.